boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

-   MPLS labels are allocated dynamically in Option B deployments, where at the domain boundaries service prefixes are reflected with next-hop self, and new label is dynamically allocated, as visible in {{figure-mpls-10b-hand-off}} (e.g., labels A, A', and A" for the first depicted slice).
+   MPLS labels are allocated dynamically in Option B deployments, where at the domain boundaries service prefixes are reflected with next-hop self, and a new label is dynamically allocated, as visible in {{figure-mpls-10b-hand-off}} (e.g., labels A, A', and A" for the first depicted slice).
 Therefore, for any slice-specific per-hop behavior at the provider network edge, the PE needs to determine which label represents which slice.
 In the BGP control plane, when